Employee Discipline: Washington

 - Washington employers wishing to review employee email or voicemail as part of an investigation must notify employees that use of employer email and voicemail is not private, or may face charges of violating Washington's wiretapping law.
 See Privacy Concerns.

-- Certain municipalities in Washington ban e-cigarettes.
+- Washington laws address smoking and e-cigarette use in the workplace.
 See E-Cigarettes and Tobacco Use.

 - Washington law protects employee inventions under certain circumstances.
 See Employee Inventions.